TheBicPen/osu-exporter/README.md

 It also has a secondary function: search for files of a given type within a folder and all subfolders.

 Do NOT use this program to aid in the distribution of copyrighted content.
-Doing so would only hurt the game community.
+Doing so would only hurt the game community we know and love.